adriandelgg/adriandelgg/README.md

 🌱 I’m currently learning Blockchain Development!

-🤝 I'm actively seeking a Front-End Web Developer position, if you'd like to hire me, please reach me at my email.
+🤝 I'm seeking a position as a Front-End Web Developer, if you'd like to hire me, please reach me at my email.

 📫 Reach me at: adriandelgado.tech@gmail.com